Cheap Permutation Testing: Cheap permutation testing

 \subsection{Finite-sample exactness}

-We conclude this section by noting that the cheap permutation tests of \cref{algo:cheap_homogeneity_test_qts,algo:cheap_independence_permutation_test} are \emph{exact}, that is, their sizes exactly match the nominal level $\alpha$ for all sample sizes and data distributions.
-This is a principal advantage of permutation testing over asymptotic tests that (a) require precise knowledge of a test statistic's asymptotic null distribution and (b) can violate the level constraint at any finite sample size.
-The exactness follows immediately from the fact that cheap permutation tests are standard permutation tests over bins of datapoints and a standard exchangeability argument due to \citet{hoeffding1952large}. \begin{proposition}[Cheap permutation tests are exact] Under their respective null hypotheses, the cheap permutation tests of \cref{algo:cheap_homogeneity_test_qts,algo:cheap_independence_permutation_test} reject the null with probability $\alpha$. \end{proposition}
+We conclude this section by noting that the cheap permutation tests of \cref{algo:cheap_homogeneity_test_qts,algo:cheap_independence_permutation_test} are \emph{exact}, that is, their sizes exactly match the nominal level $\alpha$ for all sample sizes, data distributions, and permutation counts $\numperm$.
+This is a principal advantage of permutation testing over asymptotic tests that (a) require precise knowledge of a test statistic's asymptotic null distribution and (b) can violate the level constraint at any given sample size.